jdrsn/slate/source/index.html.md

 --------- | ----------- |  -----------
-app | The name of the app to be used. | true array | The name of the array to be used. | true
+app | The name of the app to be used. | true array | The name of the array to be used. | true objectId | The id of the object to be retrieved. | false